gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieves a list of frequently asked questions.
+Use this API to get a list of frequently asked questions.
+Users will benefit from it when facing any issue with the website.

 *Returned Response:*